 Action is the natural outgrowth of our passion to conserve and protect our environment.
 Partnership is the best word to describe Audubon's approach to influencing public policy.
 Our success is based on our ability to leverage grassroots support through our chapters and members and build coalitions and alliances.
 We also work closely with the national public policy office of Audubon to assure coordination of activities on key national issues.
 Audubon's grassroots network of activists and science-based, solution-oriented approach to resolving public policy issues have earned the organization a reputation as a thoughtful, reputable advocate for wildlife and habitat.

 Science programs building on Audubon's heritage of bird conservation and with an emphasis on citizen engagement.

 The Vermont Important Bird Areas (IBA) Program is the focal point of these efforts.
 The program's goal is to identify and protect sites that are essential to Vermont's birds and bird populations.
 Since its inception in 1998 the Vermont IBA Program has completed the identification of 119 IBAs, established monitoring by interns and "citizen scientists" at eleven IBAs, and created partnerships with other non-profits and government agencies to maintain monitoring efforts on the remaining areas.
 Through the IBA program Audubon is developing plans that, when completed, will be a blueprint for bird conservation in Vermont.
 Other projects include the development of a grassland bird management and recovery plan and ongoing efforts to provide stewardship of sanctuaries including wetlands, riparian areas, and islands in Lake Champlain.
-(Thanks to Audubon's work on the restoration of Common Terns to Vermont, there are now 170 endangered Common Tern pairs nesting on these island sanctuaries, up from 50 pairs in 1988.)
+(Thanks to Audubon's work on the restoration of Common Terns to Vermont, there are now over 200 endangered Common Tern pairs nesting on these island sanctuaries, up from 50 pairs in 1988.)

 Audubon Vermont -